Profits distributed by Portuguese resident companies

 Interest, dividends and other kind of payments received by EU residents individuals and derived from an EU member state, can be taxed in the individual’s residence EU state.

 This Directive extends the scope of the regime regarding mandatory exchange of information between EU member state (created by Council Directive n.º 2003/48/EC, revoked by Council Directive 2015/20160/EU, of November 10).

 Due to the existence of transitional measures, some obligations from Council Directive nr.
-2003/48/EC will remain in force in 2017.
+2003/48/EC might be in force in 2018.

 Dúvidas e questões

 Tel: +351 213 599 616